madsrhea/madsrhea/developmentalnotes/discontinuous.md

 ok, my cat has the "im gonna jump on you" look in her eyes. im calling it here. until next time 👋

+2023_03_01 ADDITION:
+not worthy of it's own chunk, but something else i was excited about is the level design. minmo keeps traveling downward so you'd start in the clouds, make your way down until you get to a deep, deep, deep cave. but, also, it was all lucid dreaming so incorporating like some fun brain wrinkles into the walls or synapses firing off in a field to mimic fireflies. y'know, all sorts of fun stuff like that.

+alright. that's all 👍

 ---
 ```
 ```